 The clinical characteristics of the 96 patients in the study are summarized in Table 1.
-There was no difference in patient's age (70 and 67 y, respectively; P = 0.23) or sex (77% and 69% men, respectively; P = 0.61) between HER2+ and HER2- GC/GEJC cases.
+There was no difference in patient's age (70 and 67 years, P=0.23) or gender (77% and 69% men, P=0.61) between HER2+ and HER2- GC/GEJC cases, respectively.

-The mean SUV{max} (\pm SD) of HER2+ cancers (9.7 \pm 6.3) was similar to that of HER2- cases (8.4 \pm 5.4) (P = 0.6) as shown in Figure 1.
-There was also no difference in tumor size among cases with differential HER2+ expression (2.6 and 3.8 cm, respectively; P = 0.06).
+The mean SUVmax (SD) of HER2+ cancers (9.7 ± 6.3) was similar to that of HER2- cases (8.4 ± 5.4) (P=0.6) as shown in Figure 1.
+There was also no difference in tumor size among cases with differential HER2+ expression (2.6 and 3.8 cm, P=0.06).

-No difference was seen between HER2+ and HER2-cases with regards to tumor histology (81% and 57% intestinal type, respectively; P=0.11), tumor differentiation (47% and 68% poorly differentiated, respectively; P=0.06), or presence of lymph node metastases (60% and 40% with metastases, respectively; P=0.23).
+No difference was seen between HER2+ and HER2- cases with regards to tumor histology (81% and 57% intestinal type respectively, P=0.11), tumor differentiation (47% and 68% poorly differentiated, P=0.06), or presence of lymph node metastases (60% and 40% with metastases, P=0.23).
 The pathologic characteristics of the cases studied are summarized in Table 2.

-The Kaplan-Meier analysis did not show any survival difference between patients with HER2+ and HER2- cancers (P=0.64, Fig. 2).
+The Kaplan-Meier analysis did not show any survival difference between patients with HER2+ and HER2- cancers (P=0.64, Figure 2).

-However, there was a statistically significant difference in overall survival between the patients with high tumor metabolic signatures (SUV{max} above the median of 6.6) compared with those with metabolic signatures lower than the median SUV{max}.
-The cumulative incidence of death for tumors with high metabolic signatures was 60% compared with 18% in patients with low metabolic signature (P =0.00), during the study period (Fig. 3).
-The mean SUV{max} of patients who survived during the study period was 7.6 (± 5.4) mo versus 10.0 (± 4.2) mo among patients who died.
-Additionally, Kaplan-Meier analysis demonstrated a significant association of survival with tumor differentiation, with poorly differentiated tumors more likely to be associated with death (61% cumulative death incidence vs. 28% in moderately differentiated, P = 0.02, Fig. 4).
-This was also statistically significant when the tumors were grouped into high-grade tumors (poorly differentiated and anaplastic tumors) and low-grade tumors (moderately and well-differentiated tumors).
-Patients with high-grade tumors showing an SUV{max}
+However, there was a statistically significant difference in overall survival between the patients with high tumor metabolic signatures (SUVmax above the median of 6.6) compared to those with metabolic signatures lower than the median SUVmax value.
+The cumulative incidence of death for tumors with high metabolic signatures was 60% compared to 18% in patients with low metabolic signature (P=0.00), during the study period (Figure 3).
+The mean SUVmax of patients who survived during the study period was 7.6 (+5.4) months versus 10.0 (+4.2) among patients who died.
+Additionally, Kaplan-Meier analysis demonstrated a significant association of survival with tumor differentiation, with poorly differentiated tumors more likely to be associated with death (61% cumulative death incidence vs. 28% in moderately differentiated, P= 0.02, Figure 4).
+This was also statistically significant when the tumors were grouped into high grade tumors (poorly-differentiated and anaplastic tumors) and low grade tumors (moderately and well-differentiated tumors).
+Patients with high grade tumors showing SUVmax above 6.6 had a mean survival of 19.0 months, while those with low grade tumors and SUVmax below 6.6 had a mean survival of 26.9 months (sample too small to establish statistical significance).
+Tumor differentiation and SUVmax were found not to be independent predictors of survival by multivariate analysis.
+Two tumors in the cohort were well differentiated, and their mean SUVmax was 2.4 (neither was above 6.6).